omercanyy/investrack/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of the project and add your Firebase and EODHD API keys.
+    Create a `.env` file in the root of the project and add your Firebase API keys.

     ```.env
     VITE_API_KEY=your_firebase_api_key